sharanvarma0/Volk/README.md

 ==========
 It is a simple string parser written in javascript.
 The parser defines 3 types of objects for the volk language.

     - Value: All objects of type value are identical to integers or strings.
-The parser uses regular express- -ions to see the kind of input from the program and creates a value object to be a string or number.
+The parser uses regular expressions to see the kind of input from the program and creates a value object to be a string or number.

     - Word: All objects of type word are identifiers.
 These are bindings of a particular string to a value